tastejs/todomvc/README.md

 and this may be just one other source of information about their differences which you may find of assistance.

-TodoMVC is built on the efforts of a number of other developers including: **. list.
+TodoMVC is built on the efforts of a number of other developers including: Justin Meyer, Jérôme, Gravel-Niquet, Alex MacCaw, Brandon Aaron, Ashish Sharma and Tom Dale.

 ##Frequently Asked Questions: